| The following is the complete

 populations, or something that started within a few generations of

+the founding of USA populations.
 But Bob, didn't you say you thought adrenal disease

 had a genetic component?
 Yes I did.
 The truth is, I'm beginning to